 Art 201 - Introduction to the History of Art

-Full course for one semester.
+One-unit semester course.
 Basic art-historical methods and examples of recent scholarship are examined in relationship to a chronologically, geographically, or thematically defined body of art.
-Credit may not be earned for this course if it is taken after passing a 300-level art history course.
 Lecture-conference.

 Art 251 - Making Graphic Novels

 One-unit semester course.
 This course will examine the history of comics as well as contemporary trends.
 Students will study the mechanics and structure of the medium.
 We will also refer to other forms of visual storytelling, such as serial television, film, and art-historical references.
 Students will apply these directly to their own work.
 Each student will create a self-published comic.
 Discussions and lectures will cover topics such as character studies, format, size, material choice, etc. Occasional field trips to printers, comic shops, and comic companies will give students a sense of professional resources.
 The class will produce an anthology based on a selection of work produced in class.
 Prerequisite: one 100-level studio art course, consent of the instructor based on senior standing, or consent of the instructor.
 Enrollment limited to 16.
 Studio.